JacobRosey/LiveDatabase/README.md

-# heroku app using node, express, bcrypt, mySQL, handlebars, and bootstrap to allow users to login, logout,
-and edit the database from the browser
+# heroku app using nodejs, express, bcrypt, mySQL, handlebars and bootstrap.
+Users can login, logout, and edit database from browser